updated, 7/23/2025

 Tickets Performers More Info Contact

-This year we’re planning a slimmed-down event, by invitation, for fans of the Winter Solabration.
-It will end earlier, with fewer acts and a shortened dance in a modest-sized space.
+As we did last year, we’re planning a modest-sized event, by invitation, for fans of the Winter Solabration. with fewer acts and a shortened dance in a modest-sized hall.
 If you're a fan of the Solabration, and you'd like to receive an evite, please send an

 Thanks